 This was a really interesting place to hike.
 Because of the weather, there was snow on one side and desert on the other side.
 It reminded me of a winter wonderland.
 This was free to everyone.
 The road was closed so we could not go on all the hikes and to be honest all the hikes consisted of about 15+ miles.

 We ended up hiking about 4.5 miles maybe 5.
 It was nice and cool which made the hike nice.
 We stopped halfway and had lunch on some rocks in the snow.

 Finished in Yuma

 We decided to finish this adventure in the area we started.
-A few factors helped us decided this.
-It is a pretty close drive back to San Diego and we actually liked the BLM area there.
+A few factors helped us decide this.
+It is a pretty close drive back to San Diego and we liked the BLM area there.

 Did I mention on this trip I bought a drone!
-I have been throwing around the idea of buying one for sometime.
-My idea was it would be cool for pictures and videos to document for my blog of our adventures and everyday life.
-On top of that it would be fun to play with.
+I have been throwing around the idea of buying one for some time.
+My idea was it would be cool for pictures and videos to document for my blog our adventures and everyday life.
+On top of that, it would be fun to play with.

 So far I really enjoyed it and took some of these pictures on this post with it and the videos below!

 This adventure was a great time.
 It was nice to just be able to unplug from the internet and work.
 I felt freer just being in the moment of things and waking up when I wanted to.
 I honestly can’t wait to not have to work and retire early.
 Adventures like these are my mini-retirement tryouts.